grzesiek999/grzesiek999/README.md

 ### Hi there 👋

 My name is Grzesiek, I graduated in engineering studies in computer science at the Krakow University of Technology.
-I'm interested in programming and IT field for four years. 😎
+I'm interested in computer science for four years. 😎

 I like solving various problems, my strengths are creativity, communicativeness, independence and good organization of work and achieving the set purposes. 😅